 To create brand transparency, you need to get insiders to spread the word!
 Many businesses are now treating employees as brand ambassadors.
 They encourage staff to share and engage with the company’s social media content.
 This is a great way to increase brand awareness and credibility.

 3 Things you should ask for from employees…

 - Complete LinkedIn Profiles- ensuring your company is listed as their employer.
-There is nothing more off putting than looking at a business on LinkedIn whose Employee list is full of incomplete or fake profiles
+There is nothing more off-putting than looking at a business on LinkedIn whose Employee list is full of fake profiles

-- Sharing is Caring- Subtly encourage positive things about the business to be shared online, photos to be taken at your office events, social media loves a good #PizzaFriday photo!
+- Sharing is Caring- Encourage positive things about the business to be shared online, photos to be taken at your office events, social media loves a good #PizzaFriday photo!

 Top Tip!
 Office Dog photos are always a hit on social media and staff are usually more than willing to share photos of them!

-(Note: it’s always good to remember that some employees will wish to keep their personal social profiles separate from the company so it’s best to ensure staff know social media activity is optional)
+(Note: it’s always good to remember that some employees will wish to keep their personal social profiles private.
+It’s best to ensure staff know social media activity is optional.)